truenas/documentation/content/CORE/CORETutorials/Services/FTPTFTP.md

 ---
 title: "FTP, SFTP, and TFTP"
-description: "FTP, SFTP and TFTP on your TrueNAS"
+description: "Configuring FTP, SFTP and TFTP on your TrueNAS."
 weight: 160
 aliases: /core/services/ftptftp/
 tags: